SAMMISolutions/docs/doc_posts/_getting-started/your-first-button.md

 This can help you stay organized, and improve your experience in an upcoming step.

+{% include video.html w="75" src="edit_appearance.mp4" alt="Editing the appearance of our button" %}

 ### 3. Add a Command

 Double click on the empty button you just created.